TeoZakeru/CommuniCare/README.md

 ## **Working 1 - ( requires a Computer)**

-- In this method, we have a simple python code that streams the live footage from the camera module onto a website with a Flask backend, which can be received by a server/computer that can perform the required operations and exeute the required code on the received video footage.
+- In this method, we have a simple python code that streams the live footage from the camera module onto a website with a Flask backend, which can be received by a server/computer that can perform the required operations and execute the required code on the received video footage.

 - For this, we need a computer/display for configuration as well as usage as demonstrated in the below videos.
+-
 ### Device Overview

 - This document provides an overview of the various modules and command sets used in the device, along with information on the built-in tutorial interface.